someodd/bore/README.md

 Packaged with a server daemon to serve your gopherhole (ripped from [spacecookie](https://github.com/sternenseemann/spacecookie), but can generally be used to just build for other Gopher server daemons.

-In use on gopher://gopher.someodd.zip and here's the source (use it as an example project, try building with Bore): https://github.com/someodd/gopher.someodd.zip
+In use on gopher://gopher.someodd.zip and [its source is on GitHub](https://github.com/someodd/gopher.someodd.zip) (use it as an example project, try building with Bore).

 ## Installing